 Goldman, Sachs & Co., as part of its investment banking business, is continually engaged in performing financial analyses with respect to businesses and their securities in connection with mergers and acquisitions, negotiated underwritings, competitive biddings, secondary distributions of listed and unlisted securities and private placements as well as for estate, corporate and other purposes.
 We have acted as financial advisor to the Company in connection with, and have participated in certain of the negotiations leading to, the Merger.
 We expect to receive fees for our services in connection with the Merger, the principal portion of which fees are contingent upon the consummation of the Merger, and the Company has agreed to indemnify us against certain liabilities arising out of our engagement.
 We have also agreed to provide a bridge commitment and expect to arrange for other financing to the Company in connection with the Merger.
-In addition, we have provided certain investment banking services to the Company from time to time, including having acted as lead book manager of a public offering of 7.50% Adjustable Conversion-Rate Equity Security Units (\$172.5 million aggregate principal amount) for Boise Cascade Trust I, an affiliate of the Company, in December 2001, as lead arranger of a public offering of the Company's 7.5% Notes due 2008 (\$150 million aggregate principal amount) in January 2002 and as lead arranger of a public offering of the Company in the future.
+In addition, we have provided certain investment banking services to the Company from time to time, including having acted as lead book manager of a public offering of 7.50% Adjustable Conversion-Rate Equity Security Units (\$172.5 million aggregate principal amount) for Boise Cascade Trust I, an affiliate of the Company, in December 2001, as lead arranger of a public offering of the Company's 7.5% Notes due 2008 (\$150 million aggregate principal amount) in January 2002 and as lead arranger of a public offering of the Company's 7.315% medium-term notes due 2009 (\$10 million aggregate principal amount) in June 2002.
+We also may provide investment banking services to the Company in the future.
 In connection with the above-described investment banking services, we have received, and may receive, compensation.
-Goldman, Sachs & Co. provides a full range of financial advisory, financing and securities services and, in the course of its normal trading activities, may from time to time effect transactions and hold long and short positions in securities, including derivative securities, of the Company or OfficeMax for its own account and for the accounts of customers.
+Goldman, Sachs & Co. provides a full range of financial advisory, financing and securities services and, in the course of its normal trading activities, may from time to time effect transactions and hold long and short positions in securities, including derivative securities, of th